-- Carbon emission factor for Ukrainian power grid (will be replaced by national grid factor from Ukrainian authorities if available at the time of verification, in that case the given factors are used only for ex-ante estimates) - Efficiency of methane destruction in CHP (IPCC) - Efficiency of methane destruction in heat plant (IPCC) - Carbon emission factors for CH4 (IPCC) - The efficiency of the old coal fired boilers is taken from the manufacturer as 91% and this efficiency is higher than actual efficiency of the boiler.
+- Carbon emission factor for Ukrainian power grid (will be replaced by national grid factor from Ukrainian authorities if available at the time of verification, in that case the given factors are used only for ex-ante estimates) - Efficiency of methane destruction in CHP (IPCC) - Efficiency of methane destruction in heat plant (IPCC) - Carbon emission factors for CH4 (IPCC) - The efficiency of the old coal fired boilers is taken from the manufacturer as 73,5% and this efficiency is higher than actual efficiency of the boiler and thus conservative for the baseline calculation.

-All parameters are determined in line with ACM0008.
+Except for the first parameter, all parameters are determined in line with ACM0008.